Manager, Corporate Shared Value, Stakeholder Relations & Community Engagement, Progress Energy

 From 1981-1999, Vavrek held various positions across Canada and in Sweden with ABB, including Manager, Engineering Department Process Control Systems; Business Unit Manager, Mining and Metals Canada; Sales Manager, Industrial Accounts, Eastern Canada; Partnership Manager (Cominco); and Manager, Service, High and Medium Voltage Apparatus.

-In his recent years at CIM, many of his efforts have been focused on the “softer” aspects of the industry, for example, in the areas of human resources, public outreach and education, community interactions, innovation and social responsibility.
-These activities include serving as a member of the board of the CMHF (Canadian Mining Hall of Fame), in addition to his work as a board member of the CFES (Canadian Federation of Earth Sciences).
+In his years at CIM, many of his efforts were focused on the “softer” aspects of the industry, for example, in the areas of human resources, public outreach and education, community interactions, innovation and social responsibility.
+These activitiesd include serving as a member of the board of the CMHF (Canadian Mining Hall of Fame), in addition to his work as a board member of the CFES (Canadian Federation of Earth Sciences).

 Additionally, Jean serves as secretary on the board of CESSE (Council of Engineering and Scientific and Society Executives) and is a member of CSAE (Canadian Society of Association Executives).